selsamman/proxily/README.md

     counter: Object.create(counter)
 };
 ```
-which let's the Counter component assume nothing about the functionality of the counter:
+Now the Counter component can assume nothing about the implementation of the counter:
 ```javascript
 function Counter({counter}) {
     const {value, increment} = useProxy(counter);